4 COVID patients die in Rewari hospital amid oxygen shortage, probe underway | Health

 Four patients died in a private hospital here on Sunday allegedly due to a shortage of medical oxygen following which the district administration launched an investigation to ascertain the reason behind the deaths.

-Meanwhile, a private hospital in Gurgaon denied reports that four patients died due to alleged oxygen shortage in the facility.
-The hospital authorities said those who expired were critically ill.
+Meanwhile, Gurgaon district administration ordered a probe into the death of four patients in a private hospital after reports that they died due to alleged oxygen shortage in the facility.
+The hospital authorities denied these reports and said those who expired were critically ill.

 After the deaths in Rewari, relatives of some of the patients, who were admitted to the designated COVID facility, held a protest outside the building complex alleging there was a grave shortage of medical oxygen.

-''Three patients died in ICU,while one patient died in the ward.
+''Three patients died in the ICU,while one patient died in the ward.
 We have limited oxygen supplies.
-We are repeatedly telling the administration about this and have been sending them reminders,'' a hospital official told reporters outside the building.
+We are repeatedly telling the administration about this and have been sending them reminders,'' an official of the hospital in Rewari told reporters outside the building.

 ''We have been sending empty oxygen cylinders to vendors to fill them again.
 Since 9 am, we have been telling the authorities that we have limited stock,'' he said.

-The hospital official said the hospital has a per day consumption of 300 medical oxygen cylinders. ''There are 114 COVID patients admitted in the hospital,'' he said.
+The hospital official said the hospital has a consumption of 300 medical oxygen cylinders per day. ''There are 114 COVID patients admitted in the hospital,'' he said.

 Narnaul Deputy Commissioner Ajay Kumar, who is currently officiating as the DC of Rewari district, said the allegations of oxygen shortage and four deaths were made by the hospital.

 ''The sub divisional magistrate, chief medical officer and other officials are at the hospital to find out what led to these deaths.
 They (the hospital) are claiming that there was an oxygen shortage.
 However, from the administration's end, regular supply has been given.
-So, we are finding out where the gap arose, all this is being investigated,” Kumar told PTI over phone.
+So, we are finding out where the gap arose, all this is being investigated, Kumar had told PTI over phone earlier in the day.

 A person whose aunt was admitted to the hospital could be seen pleading with some police officials outside the facility, asking them to do something immediately to ensure that the hospital gets adequate stock of medical oxygen.

-The private hospital in Gurgaon, where four patients died allegedly due to oxygen shortage, said, ''These patients had severe COVID.
-Although, we are facing a crunch in oxygen supplies, in the case of these patients, it was not that we ran out of oxygen supply.
+Meanwhile, the Gurgaon hospital, where four patients died allegedly due to oxygen shortage, said, ''These patients had severe COVID.
+Although, we are facing a crunch of oxygen supply, in the case of these patients, it was not that we ran out of oxygen.
 Being critically ill, their oxygen saturation levels dropped sharply.
 The doctors tried their best to revive them, but unfortunately they passed away.''
-In the case of COVID patients who are critically ill, one cannot predict when the saturation levels will fall, one of the owners of the hospital told PTI over phone.
+In the case of COVID patients who are critically ill, one cannot predict when the saturation levels will fall, one of the owners of the private hospital told PTI over phone.

 She said that given the present surge in demand of oxygen some of the patient's attendants have arranged some cylinders as a back up on their own.

-''It is further directed that these units will provide their entire production of oxygen for medical purpose,'' a state government order said.
+''It is further directed that these units will provide their entire production of oxygen for medical purposes,'' a state government order said.

 These units are also directed to produce oxygen to their maximum capacity and maintain a record of the manufacturing and distribution on a daily basis,'' it further said.